vtex/shoreline/styleguides/admin/documentation/theming/styling.md

 ### get

-A getter function to access and returns a value from our theme.
+A getter function to access and return a value from our theme.

 ### useTheme hook